 The Alameda County Office of Education (ACOE) made a lump sum contribution of \$750,000 in 2019 to partially pay off their UAAL to the pension plan.
 That lump sum is greater than the amount that ACOE would have to make on an installment basis over 20 years.
-In order to have a more level allocation of the NPL and NOL to ACOE, ACERA approved an approach outlined in our March 2, 2020 letter to determine ACOE's proportionate share of the non-OPEB SRBR NOL by using ACOE's required contributions determined as if they had not made the additional lump sum contribution in 2019.
-We have continued to use that method in determining ACOE's proportionate share of the OPEB SRBR NOL in this letter.
+In order to have a more level allocation of the NPL and NOL to ACOE, ACERA approved an approach outlined in our March 2, 2020 letter to determine ACOE's proportionate share of the non-OPEB SRBR

-&lt;sup>1 The December 31, 2020 and December 31, 2021 NOL has been allocated to the different employers in proportion to the total employer contributions made by those employers to the Pension Plan during calendar years 2020 and 2021, respectively, based on prior discussions and approval provided by the Board.
+1 The December 31, 2021 and December 31, 2022 NOL has been allocated to the different employers in proportion to the total employer contributions made by those employers to the Pension Plan during calendar years 2021 and 2022, respectively, based on prior discussions and approval provided by the Board.

-Ms. Lisa Johnson April 13, 2022 Page 2
+Ms. Lisa Johnson April 11, 2023 Page 2